 Will Getting an Insurance Quote Hurt my Credit Score

 If there's one rule when it comes to insurance, it's that you should always shop.
-Prices for your home and auto insurance can be dramatically different across a set of 10 carriers.
-This is because each company has different underwriting standards, risk appetite, and rating factors.
-One such important factor that many carriers use to price your risk is your Insurance Score.
-This typically takes into account the following:
+Prices for your home and auto insurance can be dramatically different across a set of 35 carriers.
+Premiums vary so widely because each company has different underwriting standards, risk appetite, and rating factors.
+One such important factor that many insurance carriers use to price your risk is your Insurance Score.
+The insurance score is similar to the credit score, but typically takes into account additional information:

 - Accident and Insurance Claims History

 The credit score most people know is the FICO credit score and predicts your probability of repaying a loan.
 Your insurance score is weighted differently than your FICO score.
 An insurance score predicts the likelihood of you becoming involved in a future accident or insurance claim, as well as your ability to make your insurance payments on time.
 Each insurance company uses the score differently to adjust your insurance rates.

 Insurance companies pull your credit using a "Soft Hit," which does not affect your credit score.
 When you apply for a loan, a bank or lender will use a "Hard Hit" on your credit, causing a temporary drop in your credit score.

 - Soft Hit: this occurs when a person or company checks your credit report as a background check, like when you check your credit score or a mortgage lender pre-approves you for a loan.
 Or when an insurance company wants to send an insurance quote.

 - Hard Hit: this occurs when a prospective lender checks your credit report to make a lending decision.
 A hard hit can slightly lower your credit score and will typically stay on your credit report for two years.
 One or two of these does not have a significant effect over time, but if you start to have three or more stack up, they can keep your credit score lowered for the two-year duration until they roll-off.